ratulkuri/assignment-module-7/README.md

 ## How to Use

-1. Enter a new task in the input field and click the "Add" button to add it to the to-do list.
+1. Enter a new task in the input field and click the "⊕" button to add it to the to-do list.

-2. Each task in the list will have a "Complete" button.
-Click it to mark the task as complete.
+2. Each task in the list will have a "⨂" and "☐" button.

-3. Each task will also have a "Delete" button.
-Click it to remove the task from the list.
+3. Click "☐" to mark the task as complete.

+4. Click "⨂" to delete the task.

+5. Click "Clear List" to remove all task at once.

 ## Technologies Used